alexis-/BitShelter/README.md

     * Set the desired schedule for your Snapshots in the [Schedule tab](https://github.com/alexis-/BitShelter/raw/master/Resources/BitShelter.Agent_Schedule.png)
     * Press the **Create** button
     * To make sure your settings are correct, [verify the snapshots](https://www.howtogeek.com/howto/11130/restore-previous-versions-of-files-in-every-edition-of-windows-7/) are properly created on selected Drives

+### Upgrading

+*BitShelter* cannot Auto-Update itself yet.
+To upgrade to a newer version, please uninstall the existing application, and run the installer for the new version.

+All your settings, snapshots and logs will be preversed.

 ### Best practices